john-cd/rust_howto/bk/src/code_organization/code_organization_by_project_type.md

 Each crate, of course, should be further split into modules and submodules as needed.

 You will most often create a 'Cargo workspace' to tie together your project's crates.
-A 'workspace' is a set of 'packages' developed in tandem that share the same [`Cargo.lock`](https://doc.rust-lang.org/cargo/guide/cargo-toml-vs-cargo-lock.html)↗{{hi:Cargo.lock}} and output (e.g. [`target`](https://doc.rust-lang.org/cargo/reference/build-cache.html)↗) directory - and therefore share the same dependencies.
+A 'workspace' is a set of 'packages' developed in tandem that share the same [`Cargo.lock`][c~cargo~cargo.lock]↗{{hi:Cargo.lock}} and output (e.g. [`target`](https://doc.rust-lang.org/cargo/reference/build-cache.html)↗) directory - and therefore share the same dependencies.
 A package is a bundle of one or more crates with `Cargo.toml`{{hi:Cargo.toml}} file that describes how to build those crates.
 A package include at least one crate, as many binary crates as you like, but at most only one library crate.
 Note that the concept of a 'package' is often conflated with that of a 'crate' and the latter word is often used to describe the former.
 Practically, a package is a subfolder of your workspace that contains a `Cargo.toml` file.

 A typical organization may look as follows: